-When working in CET Designer, your work is auto-saved periodically while in progress, even if you have not given the drawing a name.
+When working in CET, your work is auto-saved periodically while in progress, even if you have not given the drawing a name.
 This makes it possible to recover unnamed as well as named files.

-By default, CET Designer autosaves every drawing with a 9 minute interval and keeps 5 of the autosaved files.
+By default, CET autosaves every drawing with a 9-minute interval and keeps 5 of the autosaved files.
 On the Control Panel’s Security tab, you can disable autosave, or change the number of files to save or the time between saves.
 To prevent data loss, we recommend that the autosave feature remains enabled.

-Autosaved files are normally saved to a sub-folder in the same location as your drawing.
+Autosaved files are generally saved to a sub-folder in the exact location as your drawing.

-CET Designer automatically makes backups of your drawing on certain occasions, for example if choose to exit the program without saving your changes.
+CET automatically makes backups of your drawing on certain occasions, for example, if you choose to exit the program without saving your changes.
 This makes it possible for you to recover lost files.

 Backups are normally saved to the same location as your drawing,

 There are two methods for opening your Backup Drawings.

 - From Windows File Explorer